695kede/xilinx-edge-ai/docs/CATSvsDOGs/README.md

 ## 3.4 AWS p2.xlarge Instance

-A good reason to use [AWS](https://aws.amazon.com/) is that most of the ML SW tools are already preinstalled on Deep Learning Base AMI Ubuntu (version 15), shown in the below screenshot
+A good reason to use [AWS](https://aws.amazon.com/) is that most of the ML SW tools are already preinstalled on Deep Learning Base AMI Ubuntu (version 15 and above), shown in the below screenshot
 ![figure](images/aws_ami.png)

 If you choose a p2.xlarge EC2 instance, as illustrated on the following screenshot, you get a K80 NVIDIA GPU which is more than enough to run this tutorial: